rakshapadiyar/Git_Github_Notes/README.md

 ----------------------- remote implementation ----------------------

 1) git remote add origin <repo_url_from_github>
+Associates a remote repository at the url with the local repository.

 2) git push -u origin master
 pushes local repo to remote repo